-- 15 Select the proper nut (16).
-On Ohlins and WP you may be able to re-use the original nut (inspect it to be sure).
+- 15 Select the proper nut.
 On KYB and Showa there are two different threads used.
-In general, KYB uses a coarser 12x1.5 mm thread and Showa uses a finer 12x1.25 mm thread.
+In general, KYB uses a coarser 12x1.5mm thread and Showa uses a finer 12x1.25mm thread.
 Use a metric thread pitch gage to check the thread pitch.
 Both are supplied in the kit so use care when selecting the proper nut.
 IMPORTANT: If you aren't sure of your nut selection, seek out someone that can assist you.
 This is critical!!!
 Select the proper nut, clean the threads thoroughly, use Loctite 271 and torque the nut to 25 ft-lbs (34 NM). - 16 Hold the completed valving assembly up to the light and visually inspect the stack.
 Check for dirt or any irregularities in the stack.
-Check the crossover gaps between the low speed and high speed damping stacks (5 & 10).
+Check the crossover gaps between the low-Speed and high-Speed damping stacks.
 Check to make sure the valves are seating flat against the piston face.
 If anything looks abnormal, disassemble the valving and look for dirt, burrs on the valve or even burrs on the shims.
-Once corrected, reassemble and inspect again. - 17 Install the Piston Ring Energizer O-ring (8) (supplied in the kit) onto the Gold Valve Shock Piston.
+Once corrected, reassemble and inspect again. - 17 Install the Piston Ring Energizer O-ring (supplied in the kit) onto the Gold Valve Shock Piston.
 Do not re-use the stock o-ring.
-Be sure the o-ring sits all the way down into the groove and install the new piston ring.
+Be sure the O-ring sits all the way down into the groove and install the new piston ring.